 The Cost of Playing a Spell

 Players who do not treat cards as a resource are likely to be frivolous, squander their spells, and quickly run out of things to do in a game of Magic.
 They'll soon be at the mercy of the top of their libraries, which is a frightening and unreliable way to play.
-A player who does treat cards as a valuable resource, on the other hand, will squeeze every bit of value out of every spell, and do everything possible to pull ahead in a game.
+A player who does treat cards as a valuable resource, on the other hand, will squeeze every bit of value out of each spell, and do everything possible to pull ahead in a game.

 Card advantage is, very likely, the single most important concept in competitive Magic.
 A tremendous proportion of games are decided, in one way or another, by card advantage.

 The term is nearly as old as the game itself.
-One of the founding fathers of Magic writing and theory was Eric Taylor, who defined it like this: "Card advantage is any process by which a player obtains effectively more cards than his opponent."
+One of the founding fathers of Magic writing and theory was Eric Taylor, who defined it like this: "Card advantage is any process by which a player obtains effectively more cards than his [or her] opponent."

 If that definition seems a bit nebulous, it's because card advantage can take such a tremendous variety of forms.
 Let's start with a simple one.